-That’s where steam carpet cleaning comes in.
+That is where steam carpet cleaning comes in.

-What Is Steam Carpet Cleaning?
+What Is Steam Carpet Cleaning

 Steam carpet cleaning, also known as hot water extraction, is the most popular method of carpet cleaning carried out by professionals in homes in New Zealand.
 The method does not, in fact, use steam at all.
 It involves forcing hot water at 90-100°C deep into your carpet fibres using high pressure, and then immediately removing it all, as well as all the dirt, bacteria, and other impurities inside.